Claims — March 17, 2026

 - Organizes, directs, and supervises park and recreation programming to provide diverse and varied programs for a variety of interests and age groups.
 Reviews and implements changes or new programs to meet changing needs of the community.

-- Develop and implement policies, operational procedures, and standards to effectively manage daily operations, staff, and assure compliance with established policies and procedures; ensures assigned areas of responsibility are performed within budget; monitors revenues and expenditures in assigned areas to assure sound fiscal control; prepares annual budget requests; assures effective and efficient use of budgeted funds, personnel, materials, facilities, and time.
+- Develops and implements policies, operational procedures, and standards to effectively manage daily operations, staff, and assure compliance with established policies and procedures; ensures assigned areas of responsibility are performed within budget; monitors revenues and expenditures in assigned areas to assure sound fiscal control; prepares annual budget requests; assures effective and efficient use of budgeted funds, personnel, materials, facilities, and time.

-- Maintain a list of Park assets and ensure assets are added to the Town's Insurance Policy.
+- Maintains a list of Park assets and ensures assets are added to the Town's Insurance Policy.

-- Purchase supplies, tools, etc. for Parks and Recreation Department with Park Board approval for single purchases exceeding $5,000.
+- Purchases supplies, tools, etc. for Parks and Recreation Department with Park Board approval for single purchases exceeding $5,000.

 - Determines and communicates work procedures, official plans, policies, and procedures to staff, and expedites workflow through written and oral instruction; prepares work schedules; studies and standardizes procedures to improve efficiency and effectiveness of operations; assigns duties and examines work for exactness, neatness, and conformance to policies and procedures.
 Oversees reports created and maintained by Department Employees.